vedagiriindusree/AOA-Java-M11/EX NO 1A -Print All Numbers.md

 5.Use a loop to print numbers from 1 to N:

-While i <= N, print i followed by a space.
+6.While i <= N, print i followed by a space.

-Increment i by 1.
+7.Increment i by 1.

-End loop and stop the program.
+8.End loop and stop the program.
 ## Program:
 ```
 /*